|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The Queen’s University Student Code of Conduct says the following about free speech:

 The Harassment/Discrimination Complaint Policy and Procedure prohibits “racism,” “heterosexism,” “transphobia” and sexual harassment.
-The definitions of each are rather broad and specifically include discrimination that is unintentional, as well as intentional.
+The definitions of each are broad and specifically include discrimination that is unintentional, as well as intentional.
 Anyone can file a complaint to the Human Rights Office within six months of an incident occurring.

 On the evening of April 2, 2013, a free speech wall erected by the Queen’s Students for Liberty (Queen’s SFL) was shut down by the University’s Assistant Dean for Student Affairs, Arig Girgrah.